First time moms have made many misconceptions about parenting. See if you can relate to the most common myths and realities.

 And while we don’t buy too many toys, they still have a few strewn around the house.
 “He’ll have his designated area for toys, and the rest of the house will remain the same.”
 Or so I thought, as I pick my way through a clutter of toys across the living room floor, kitchen, and even our bedroom.

-3. That you’ll never expose your baby to the mall, the grocery, or any other commercialism
+3. That you’ll never expose your child to the mall, the grocery, or any other commercialism

 I worked in marketing so I know all the tricks.
 I’m also frugal and try not to buy things just because I can.
 Take my baby to the mall?
 Never!
 And no, I won’t bring him to the grocery where he’ll want to buy goldfish crackers and leprechaun cereal.